-Randi St. Denis, Director of Learning Concepts in Roswell, announces a unique opportunity for high school students to complete their high school studies while working towards college enrollment in a home school setting.
+Randi St. Denis, Director of Learning Concepts in Roswell, announces a unique opportunity for students to complete their school studies while working towards college enrollment in a home school setting.
 This program is for capable students who need additional instruction and study hours.
 Mondays, Wednesdays and Fridays: 9 AM to 3 PM.

 Independent Study: Using computers, textbooks, and additional texts, students work on their own monitored school materials (chosen with each student’s needs in mind) and in small cooperative learning groups.
 Courses such as math and science, etc. are directly instructed as needed.